Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

 \section{Results}

-The Fisher matrix forecast results from the HI bispectrum are presented in this section.
+The Fisher matrix forecast results from the combined HI power spectrum and bispectrum signal are presented in this section.
 The cumulative $1\sigma$ forecast error for the amplitude of the three PNG shapes, in the case of the SKA precursor MeerKAT, is presented as a function of redshift in \fref{fig:MK_cumul_sfnl}.
 The results for the two available MeerKAT bands are shown.
+The volumes probed by MeerKAT, as well as the scale limitations of the SD mode (see \sref{sec:obs_window}), restrict significantly the access to the large scales and therefore render the power spectrum contribution to the combined PNG signal minimal.

 The UHF band corresponds to higher values of redshift, as well as to a more extended range, compared to the L-band, which leads to tighter constraints for all PNG cases.
 More precisely, almost an order of magnitude difference is observed between the forecasts originating from the two bands.
 The reason is that at higher redshifts, the observed physical volumes are larger and the accessible scales are probed with better resolution (\ie smaller fundamental frequency).
 In addition, the clustering becomes more linear, so that the perturbative regime, where the tree-level description is adequate, can be pushed towards larger k-mode values (\ie increasing $k_{\rm max}$ with redshift).
 These two effects provide an increasing number of triangles for the HI bispectrum, hence boosting significantly the PNG signal towards increasing redshift values and improving the forecasts.

 These conditions are responsible for the decreasing trend towards higher redshift values, up to a saturation point, where increasing redshifts do not contribute significantly to the cumulative signal.
 This is because the additional triangle configurations provided by the ever-increasing perturbative regime are excluded by the limitations of the MeerKAT in SD mode (see \sref{sec:obs_window}).
-In particular, for redshifts $z\gtrsim 0.4$ and $z\gtrsim 1.1$, in the case of the L and UHF band respectively, a small contribution to the non-Gaussian signal is observed, for all three PNG types.
+In particular, for redshifts $z\gtrsim 0.4$ and $z\gtrsim 1.1$, in the case of the L and UHF band respectively, only a small contribution to the non-Gaussian signal is observed, for all three PNG types.